Isaiah Trufant

-Isaiah J. Trufant (born December 9, 1982) is a former American football cornerback and special teamer.
+Isaiah Jermaine Trufant (born December 9, 1982) is an American former professional football cornerback and special teamer.
 He was signed by the Spokane Shock as an undrafted free agent in 2006.
 He played college football at Eastern Washington.

 Trufant was also a member of the Kansas City Brigade, Arizona Rattlers, Las Vegas Locomotives, Philadelphia Eagles, New York Jets, and Cleveland Browns.

 Professional career

 Spokane Shock

 A mid-season acquisition for the Shock in 2006, who play their home games only 18 miles from his alma mater, Eastern Washington University.
 In the semi-finals of the af2 playoffs Trufant was named Defensive Player of the Game as the Shock defeated the Arkansas Twisters en route to winning the Arena Cup.

 Las Vegas Locomotives

 Trufant was an integral part of the Locomotives defense in 2010.
 Trufant recorded 30 tackles, one sack, four passes defensed and a UFL record four interceptions, one of which was returned for a touchdown.
 Trufant was named the UFL's Defensive Player of the Year for his efforts.